sallarrezaie/Coding-Guideline/README.md

 * Make sure that the toolbar is not running on production as Django Debug Toolbar will increase the latency of your API calls

+### Commenting your code in Django

+* Be concise: Write comments that are concise and to the point.
+Avoid lengthy comments that are difficult to read and understand.

+* Explain why, not what: Explain the reasoning behind a particular code block or decision, rather than just describing what the code is doing.
+This can help other developers understand the intent of the code.

+* Use clear language: Use clear and concise language in your comments.
+Avoid using jargon or overly technical terms that may be confusing to other developers.

+* Update comments as code changes: Make sure to update comments as the code changes.
+Outdated comments can be misleading and confusing to other developers.

+* Use meaningful names: Use meaningful names for variables, functions, and classes, which can help make comments more effective by providing context for the code.

+* Comment sparingly: Only comment when necessary.
+Avoid over-commenting code, which can make it more difficult to read and understand.

+* Use docstrings: Use docstrings to document functions and methods.
+Docstrings are a more formal way of documenting code, and they can be parsed by tools like Sphinx to generate documentation.

 ## GitHub

 ### Basic Guideline